DoddLab/DoddLabMetID/README.md

 ### Using Different Dodd libraries
-- This function will integrate multiple annotation approach, and generate the final annotation table
+- This function will integrate multiple annotation approach, and generate the final annotation table, like `annotation_table_merge_hilic_positive.xlsx`
 - Most column is consistent to the Dodd library only
 - Different columns are provided below:
     - with_ms2: whether have the MS2 spectrum.
 1 (yes) or 0 (no)